 The primary source for each charitable sponsor’s assets, contributions, grants and total number of donor-advised funds is their IRS Form 990.
 The Form 990 is the annual information return that charities file with the Internal Revenue Service.
 For those organizations that filed returns for FY2009 and forward, this information is found in Schedule D.

-For organizations that filed returns for FY2008, this may include information found on Schedule D.
+For organizations that filed returns since FY2008, this may include information found on Schedule D.

 For FY2007-2010, the following served as secondary sources for the above data.
 This includes data the organization publicly disclosed and/or reported: